gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

         ExitEvent.EXIT: exit_event_handler(),
     },
 )
+simulator.run()
 ```

 ---

 ## Creating disk images using packer and qemu

-To create a generic ubuntu diskimage that we can use in gem5, we will use
+To create a generic ubuntu diskimage that we can use in gem5, we will use:

 - packer: This will automate the diskimage creation process.
 - qemu: We will use qemu plugin in packer to actually create the diskimage.